-Sarah Kate Gardiner (UK/NL) is dancer, choreographer, teacher, researcher, writer and body worker based in Amsterdam.
+Sarah Kate Gardiner (UK/NL) is dancer, choreographer, teacher, researcher and body worker based in Amsterdam.

 Since 1995 she creates site performances, tailor-made community dance projects and instant compositions.
 Teaching and directing people, both novice and professional, from diverse corners of society is her fertile ground.
 Her work is driven by the gaps in our society (age, culture, social background) and holds a space for difference to meet and dialogue through dance.
 Her site performances zoom in on the body’s potential for shape shifting and bodysurfing public space and social codes, where dancers walk into trees, contact duets are vacum packed against a cafe window, fish is traded for a neighbour’s best moves and 16 and 60 year old residents meet on the dance floor.
 Dancers dissolve from performer, to pedestrian to inanimate object blown across a square, performers shape shift, time is suspended and what and who is performer keeps the audience on their curious toes!